 Shaadis are where the rishta aunties are out hunting for gori gori larkiyan with teekhi teekhi naakain and patlay patlay figures.
-List of requirements also include that girls should know how to cook, have a good family background, to speak very softly, doctor bhi ho lekin doctori kernay bhi nai deni shaadi ke baad.
+If that’s not frustrating enough, the list of requirements also include that girl should know how to cook, have a good family background, to speak very softly, doctor bhi ho lekin doctori kernay bhi nai deni shaadi ke baad.
 And, bonus points for perfect dance on the mehndi!
+Seriously?

 HAVING TO WEAR THIN CLOTHES IN BARFAANI SARDI

-Because a girl’s got to look nice and beautiful, so pre-set societal standards tell her to drop the khaddar suits and go chiffon in 2 degrees kinda weather.
-Totally fine na.
-Larki he hai, kerlaygi bardasht.
-Totally fine.
+Because a girl’s got to look nice and beautiful, so pre-set societal standards tell her to drop the khaddar suits and go a light chiffon dress.
+And it’s absolutely acceptable because she’s a girl after all, and this is FASHION!
 Oopar se shawl pehan lou tou kapray chup jayengay.
-Whereas, men easily get by wearing suits and shalwar kurta and coats, no issue at all there! *Thumbs-up*
+Whereas, men easily get by, by wearing suits and shalwar kurta and coats, which makes them even more desirable. *Thumbs-up*